 The Social Security Death Index (SSDI) - IntroductionThe Social Security Death Index (SSDI) is a database of people whose deaths were reported to the Social Security Administration (SSA) beginning about 1962.
 A small number of deaths are listed before 1962.
 It was created from the Social Security Administration's Death Master File.
-You will not find everyone who died from 1962 to the present, but it does list many deaths in that time frame, especially in more recent years (particularly from the late 1980s to the present).
+Due to restrictions enacted in March 2014, recent entries to publicly available versions of the Social Security Death Index have not been made available.
+You will not find everyone who died from about 1962 to about mid-March 2014, but it does list many deaths in that time frame, especially in more recent years (particularly after the late 1980s).
 It is close to being a national death index for the United States.
 If you find someone listed in the Social Security Death Index you can usually order a copy of the form they filled out when they applied for a Social Security Card (SS-5 application) from the Social Security Administration for a fee.
 This record usually has more information about the person such as date and place of birth, and names of parents.
 However, names of parents may not always be released by the SSA.
 See restrictions on SS-5 forms below.

 Social Security Death Index OnlineHere are some places where you can search the Social Security Death Index Online...

-"... under our current policy, we do not release the parents' names on an SS-5 application unless the parents' are proven deceased, have a birth date more than 120 years ago, or the number holder on the SS-5 is at least 100 years of age." (quoted from the Social Security Administration's Guide to the Freedom of Information Act)
+"... under our current policy, we do not release the parents' names on an SS-5 application unless the parents' are proven deceased, have a birth date more than 120 years ago, or the number holder on the SS-5 is at least 100 years of age."
+This is quoted from the Social Security Administration's Freedom of Information Act Request Methods and Fees webpage.
+You can also find information about ordering a copy of an SS-5 form there.
+Also see the NUMIDENT section below for information about some abbreviated text-based SS-5s that can be obtained online.

 Social Security Records - SSDI FAQ and Railroad Records